rakukanteki/rakukanteki/README.md

 ## Experience:
 - Currently serving as a Research Assistant at Qatar University, contributing both technically and as a writer.
 My current focus is on **Natural Language Processing (NLP)**, where I am engaged in research and development to advance the field.
 - I actively engage in __Machine Learning and Data Science__ competitions on Kaggle and have solved over 250 coding problems across LeetCode and Codeforces.
+- Did my Industrial Attachment as a __Software Engineering Trainee__ at ___BJIT(Bangladesh Japan Information Technology)___ a global leader in offshore software development and IT outsourcing services.
+- AI Trainer at ___Outlier___ helped in training AI models by providing assistance on coding-related tasks.

 ## Projects: